KM HF - 22 kg

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the context of children's health.
-Furthermore, small elements of these devices are able to complicate diagnosis in case of swallowing.
+- Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, small elements of these magnets can complicate diagnosis after entering the body.

 Exercise Caution with Neodymium Magnets